ablease/docs-services/api.md

 If `bindable:true` is declared for a service or plan in the [Catalog](#catalog-mgmt) endpoint, broker clients may request generation of a service binding.

 <p class="note"><strong>Note</strong>: Not all services must be bindable --- some deliver value just from being provisioned.
-Brokers that offer services that are bindable should declare them as such using <code>bindable: true</code> in the <a href="#catalog-mgmt">Catalog</a>.
+Brokers that offer services that are bindable should declare them as such using <code>bindable: true</code> in the Catalog(#catalog-mgmt).
 Brokers that do not offer any bindable services do not need to implement the endpoint for bind requests.</p>

 ### <a id="types-of-binding"</a>Types of Binding